Crisp air, autumn colours and a crackling fire - -…

 The last time I visited the hotel was as a journalist to cover the ‘Shamrock Summit’ in 1985, when U.S. President Ronald Reagan and Canadian Prime Minister Brian Mulroney famously sang “When Irish Eyes are Smiling”.

-Today, the castle, with its turrets, copper rooftop and domination of the city skyline, is known as the most photographed hotel in the world.
+Today, the castle, with its turrets, copper rooftop and domination of the city skyline, is known as the world’s most photographed hotel.

 Over 300,000 guests stay in the hotel’s 611 rooms each year.
 I stayed in one of the standard Fairmont rooms which has yet to be renovated, and, while comfortable, the look of the room is somewhat dated, as is the practice of charging extra for Internet access.